-In this tutorial we will show you how to install and configuration of Gnome on your CentOS 7 server.
+In this tutorial, we will show you how to install and configuration of Gnome on your CentOS 7 server.
 By default, RHEL/CentOS 7 server installed as minimal without any Graphical Desktop support.
-Installing GNOME Desktop on CentOS is faily straightforward.
+Installing GNOME Desktop on CentOS is fairly straightforward.
 Most CentOS servers are run on CLI (Command-Line Interface) mode.
-But in some cases, one may need to have a desktop to install some applications with GUI (Grapich User Interface) mode.
+But in some cases, one may need to have a desktop to install some applications with GUI (Graphic User Interface) mode.
 In this case, we will use GNOME, the most popular user-friendly desktop for any UNIX based system.
-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-Follow guide how to install Gnome GUI on CentOS 7.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+Follow the guide on how to Install Gnome GUI on CentOS 7.

 Install Gnome GUI on CentOS 7

 Step 1.
 Install Gnome GUI by issuing the following command.